Jens-AIMLX/mcp-diagnosis-tool/README.md

   - Tool tester and config merge modals (`public/script.js`)
 - **Tests** – `node:test` suite in `test/mcpDoctor.test.js` covering parsing, merging, and diagnostics.

+## Version history

+### 1.0.1

+- Added in-app config management controls: view/edit server config snippets, merge updates via modal, and remove servers from the active configuration without leaving the UI.
+- Unified save buttons so JSON and TOML exports are always available, making format conversion a single click regardless of the source format.
+- Improved backend support for per-server metadata (snippets, normalized entries) and exposed dedicated endpoints for adding/removing servers.
+- Updated the UI to show config-specific controls alongside diagnostics, matching the layout in the screenshot above.

+### 1.0.0

+- Initial release with core diagnostics (stdio/HTTP/SSE), capability listings, error classification, and the tool testing modal with Markdown report generation.
+- Introduced JSON/TOML config loading, normalization, and conversion flows.
+- Delivered the dark-themed dashboard for tracking multiple MCP servers in a single session.

 ## Disclaimer

 This utility depends on the stability of MCP server implementations and the `@modelcontextprotocol/sdk`.
 It’s best-effort and may need adjustments to match server-specific behaviours (timeouts, transports, schema variations).
 Contributions and issue reports are welcome!